 Below I will share with you my story of how I became a General Manager at the age of 29, working for a boutique hotel in one of the most popular and demanding destinations of the world – the famous island of Mykonos, Greece.

-Step one: get into hospitality
+Step one to becoming a hotel General Manager: get into hospitality

 My first role in the hospitality industry was a part-time job while studying International Economics in Athens University of Economics and Business in 2005.
 Since my studies were not in the hospitality field, today I realize how lucky I was to have as my first employer one of the largest hotel chains in the world, the Accor Hotels Group.